The Best Gaming Keyboard of 2021 to Fit Every Lifestyle

 Razer’s best budget option for gaming keyboards

 The Razer Cynosa Chroma offers many of the features you might expect in a gaming keyboard, but at a lower price point than the other Razer products.
-For 60$, you can have an RGB enabled gaming keyboard which has access to the Razer Chroma RGB lighting software.
+For 60$, you can have an RGB enabled gaming keyboard that has access to the Razer Chroma RGB lighting software.
 This board also features media controls in the top right corner, some interesting cable routing options, and a clean, split resistant design.
 All of this combined together for a competent, if unimpressive, offering.

 The big downside to this board is that it features membrane switches.
 Membrane switches feel fuzzy and difficult to type with in comparison to mechanical and optical switches.
 Using membrane switches provides a less precise experience and the actuation on the switches is much longer than on its mechanical and optical counterparts.
 When gaming, having worse actuation can be a serious disadvantage.
 Although these membrane switches are superior to most membrane switches on the market, they are still worse than the alternatives.